Trailgenic/exmxc-hybrid/README.md

 - `CANONICAL_IDENTITY.md`

-All institutional hierarchy, governance, and doctrine originate from the canonical source above.
+All institutional hierarchy, governance, doctrine, and capital architecture originate from the canonical source above.

 ---